istio/istio.io/content/docs/concepts/security/index.md

 Client services (i.e those that send requests) are responsible for following the necessary authentication mechanism.
 For origin authentication (JWT), the application is responsible for acquiring and attaching the JWT credential to the request.
-For mutual TLS, Istio provides a destination rule that the operator can use to instruct client proxies to make initial connections using TLS with the certificates expected on the server side.
-You can find out more about how mTLS works in Istio in the mTLS section below.
+For mutual TLS, Istio provides a [destination rule](/docs/concepts/traffic-management/#destination-rules) that the operator can use to instruct client proxies to make initial connections using TLS with the certificates expected on the server side.
+You can find out more about how mutual TLS works in Istio in "PKI and identity" section.

 {{< image width="80%" ratio="75%"
     link="./authn.svg"